Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 ]

 #chapter-summary[
-  - *Reduced Products* allow different domains to share information, proving properties neither could prove alone.
+  This chapter presented practical techniques for transforming abstract interpretation from theoretical framework to production-grade analysis tool.

+  *Reduced products* enable cooperation between complementary domains through systematic information exchange.
+  By allowing different abstractions to refine each other, they prove properties that neither domain could establish in isolation, overcoming the limitations of single-domain analysis.

-  - *Partitioning* prevents precision loss at merge points by keeping incompatible states separate (e.g., GET vs POST).
+  *State partitioning* addresses precision loss at control flow merge points by maintaining separate abstract states for incompatible execution contexts.
-  - *Widening with Thresholds* ensures loops terminate quickly while respecting domain-specific boundaries (like Page Size).
+  Distinguishing GET from POST requests or different call sites prevents spurious interactions that generate false positives.

+  *Widening with thresholds* reconciles the competing demands of termination and precision for infinite-height domains.
+  By extrapolating to domain-specific landmarks like page boundaries rather than infinity, it ensures rapid convergence while respecting meaningful program boundaries.

-  - *Engineering Heuristics* like variable ordering and resource budgets are critical for scaling to real-world programs.
+  Finally, *engineering heuristics* like BDD variable ordering and resource budgets bridge the gap between polynomial theoretical complexity and practical scalability.
+  These implementation details often determine whether an analyzer succeeds or fails on real-world programs.
 ]